Want to Improve Your Smile?

 Natural, tooth-colored composite fillings are less obvious than older silver amalgam fillings.
 Sometimes fillings need to be replaced, and many people choose to replace their fillings with composites when it is necessary to replace older fillings.
 Composite fillings wear well in small cavities but tend to wear out sooner than silver fillings in large cavities.

 Gum reshaping can be done to improve a smile if the gum line is irregular or if the teeth appear too short.
 In this procedure, a small portion of the gum tissue is removed.
 Excess bone tissue can also be removed.
-The procedure can be done on one or on multiple teeth.
+The procedure can be done on one or multiple teeth.

-Dental implants are replacement tooth roots that are made of titanium.
+Dental implants are replacement tooth roots made of titanium.
 They provide a foundation for attaching permanent or removable artificial teeth in areas where a tooth loss has occurred.
 Tooth loss can happen as a result of gum disease, tooth decay, or injury.

 Dentures are removable replacements for missing teeth.
 Complete dentures are used to replace all the teeth, while partial dentures are used alongside some remaining natural teeth.